equalframework/equal-doc/docs/getting-started/quick-start.md

 ### CLI commands

-When you make a CLI command, eQual automatically bypass all limitations.
-It makes it the only reliable way to give and retain rights within your project.
+When using CLI commands, no permission checks are made and all requests are handled in super-suer mode.
+It is thus the preferred way to grant and revoke rights.

 The rights available are **create**, **read**, **update**, **delete**, **manage**.